tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   </mfenced>
 </math>

-Or, if you subsitute the variables with their corresponding values:
+Or, if you substitute the variable values:

 <math>
   <mfenced open = "[" close="]">